Go to content

 Impact today

-Today, Feelgood Design System is used in the Feelgood Mobile App, Feelgood Visitor Registration, and Feelgood Web Portal.
+Today, Feelgood Design System is used in the Feelgood mobile app, Feelgood Visitor Registration, and Feelgood Web Portal.

 It’s also gradually being implemented in Feelgood Client Management, an internal data-heavy web app I’ve only been slightly involved in.